 Other benefits of psyllium include:

-- The fibre found in psyllium may help to lower and maintain blood sugar levels
+SUGAR MANAGEMENT: The fibre found in psyllium may help to lower and maintain blood sugar levels making it a great option for those on specialised diets.

 When looking at the nutritional panel of psyllium husk, it might look as though they are made up of purely carbohydrates, but in fact, nearly all of these carbs come from fibre.
 This makes psyllium husks popular among low-carb dieters because cutting out high-carb grains, fruits & vegetables out of your diet also reduces fibre intake…and bowel movements!